makrai/notes/jackendoff72-sem-interpret-in-gen-gramm.md

 3. Thematic Hier Cond, chaps 2 and 4
 * constraints on the selection of corefs of complement subjects

-## 1.7 Assumptions about the synt amd the lex p17
+## 1.7 Assumptions about the synt and the lex p17

 * differences from Aspects
   * lexical insertion will be simpler, unrestricted